AdamCSmithCWS/Stop_level_BBS_data/README.md

 This object is a large list with three items:

-1.  bird is the counts at each stop - 1 row for each survey and species observed on the survey
+1.  bird is the counts at each stop - 1 row for each survey and species observed on the survey, and then also 1 column for each of the route's 50 stops.

 2.  route is the survey-events - 1 row for each bbs survey conducted